kjelloh/advent_of_code_2023/README.md

 ,does not compile.
 I need, as a programmer, suffix the literals with the correct type suffix (in this case LL for lon long int)

-* And I did it again, sneahed in an int that caused my algorithm to silently overflow (fail)
+## And I did it again, sneaked in an int that caused my algorithm to silently overflow (fail)

 The code: